Improved access to agricultural and veterinary chemicals program

-The Department of Agriculture and Water Resources is working closely with the Australian Pesticides and Veterinary Medicines Authority (APVMA), grower groups, rural Research and Development Corporations (RDCs) and the chemical industry to deliver this commitment.
+The Department of Agriculture, Water and the Environment is working closely with the Australian Pesticides and Veterinary Medicines Authority (APVMA), grower groups, rural Research and Development Corporations (RDCs) and the chemical industry to deliver this commitment.

-- migrate some APVMA permits to product labels
+- migrating some uses authorised under APVMA-issued permits to product labels

-- develop an assistance grants programme to help fund the generation of sufficient data to support applications to the APVMA.
+- an assistance grants program to help fund the generation of sufficient data to support applications to the APVMA

 In addition to the work taking place under the new funding, the government is also committed to reforming agvet chemicals regulation to improve the efficiency and effectiveness of the system and increase access to chemicals.

-The department has progressed a number of options under the new funding to improve access to agvet chemicals, as listed below.
+The department has progressed a number of initiatives with the new funding to improve access to agvet chemicals, as listed below.

-The department has provided a grant of $218 182 (GST not applicable) to the Rural Industries Research and Development Corporation (RIRDC) to deliver a collaborative forum for sharing priorities and fostering collaboration.
+The department provided a grant of $218 182 (GST not applicable) to the Rural Industries Research and Development Corporation (RIRDC, now Agrifutures Australia) to establish a self-sustaining collaborative forum of growers, research and development corporations (RDCs) and chemical industry.
+The forum’s goals were to enable sharing priorities and fostering collaboration.

-The department has provided a grant of $130 000 (GST not applicable) to the APVMA to establish an official Australian list of crop groupings and develop associated guidance.
+The department has provided a grant of $130 000 (GST not applicable) to the APVMA to establish an official Australian list of crop groupings and develop associated guidelines.

 Establishing an official crop grouping list will reduce regulatory costs for producers to gain access to more uses of agricultural chemicals.
 Crop grouping will maximise the use of data generated in other crops through extrapolation to a group of crops, with little or no additional data needed.
 In practice, where registration/permit has been gained for representative crops, automatic extension or approval would be allowed to all other crops within the group (and possibly across groups) without the need for additional data or review.